 Where the estimated value is below the Government threshold, the council shall (with the exception of items listed in paragraph 6.12) obtain prices as follows:

-For contracts estimated to exceed [£60,000] including VAT, the Clerk shall {seek formal tenders from at least [three] suppliers agreed by [the council]} OR {advertise an open invitation for tenders in compliance with any relevant provisions of the Legislation}.
+For contracts estimated to exceed £60,000 including VAT, the Clerk shall {seek formal tenders from at least three suppliers agreed by the council OR {advertise an open invitation for tenders in compliance with any relevant provisions of the Legislation}.
 Tenders shall be invited in accordance with Appendix 1.

 For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation regarding the advertising of contract opportunities and the publication of notices about the award of contracts.

-For contracts greater than [£3,000] excluding VAT the Clerk [or RFO] shall seek at least [3] fixed-price quotes.
+For contracts greater than £3,000 excluding VAT the Clerk shall seek at least 3 fixed-price quotes.

-Where the value is between [£500] and [£3,000] excluding VAT, the Clerk [or RFO] shall try to obtain 3 estimates {which might include evidence of online prices, or recent prices from regular suppliers.}
+Where the value is between [£1000 and £3,000 excluding VAT, the Clerk shall try to obtain 3 estimates {which might include evidence of online prices, or recent prices from regular suppliers.}

-For smaller purchases, [the clerk] shall seek to achieve value for money.
+For smaller purchases, the Clerk shall seek to achieve value for money.

 Contracts must not be split into smaller lots to avoid compliance with these rules.